-Step 5.
+Step 4.
 Review several provisions from the Convention on the Rights of the Child, raising questions about whether each one is understood and if any participant could speak from experience about the provision.
-The facilitator may be selective from among Articles given in the Appendix, but select at least five for separate discussion groups each of which should report back regarding the content and intent of each article.
+The facilitator may be selective from among Articles given in the Appendix, but select at least five for discussion regarding the content and intent of each article.

-Step 6.
-Now that you have reviewed several specific provisions of the Convention, ask the participants: How important is it to have rights proclaimed by the Convention widely known to both adults and children?
+Step 5.
+Now that you have reviewed several specific provisions of the Convention, ask the participants: How important is it to have rights proclaimed by the Convention widely know to both adults and children?
 Try to encourage the expression of as many opinions as possible.